BogdanDimov/HTML-Homework/README.md

-Homeworks submitted for the HTML/CSS course by Telerik Academy.
+Homework submitted for the HTML/CSS course by Telerik Academy.